Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 1) How many moles of oxygen are contained in 128 g of oxygen?

 2) During lightning discharges in the atmosphere, the following reaction occurs: N 2 + O 2 ® NO 2.
-Equalize the reaction.
-How many moles of oxygen are required to completely convert 1 mole of nitrogen into NO 2?
-How many grams of oxygen will this be?
-How many grams of NO 2 are produced?
+Equalize the response.
+How many moles of oxygen will be required to completely convert 1 mole of nitrogen into NO 2?
+How many grams of oxygen will that be?
+How many grams of NO 2 is formed?

 4) Mixed 4 g of hydrogen and 64 g of oxygen.
 The mixture was blown up.
 How many grams of water did you get?
-How many grams of oxygen remain unused?
+How many grams of oxygen are left unused?

 Homework: paragraph 15, ex.
 1-3.5